zudi-lin/pytorch_connectomics/README.md

-# A Deep Learning Toolbox for EM Connectomics Research @ VCG
+# A Deep Learning Toolbox for Connectomics Research @ VCG

 ## Introduction